aksommerville/egg2/README.md

 - - If we change the spec, ensure that MIDI=>EAU generates all CHDR.
 Not sure whether it does.
 - [ ] `eau-format.md`: "Duration of a sound is strictly limited to 5 seconds.".
 I didn't implement this yet.
 - [x] !!! minify: `const frequency = 256000 / (lforate * this.player.tempo);` became `const ex=256000/eu*this[h8][hO]`, missing parens!
+- [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
+I expect they will conflict.